adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes4.md

 ## Definition: Procedure
 - A procedure is a named PL/SQL block.
 - A procecure is used to perform an action.
-- A procedure is compiled and stored in the database as a schema obeject.
+- A procedure is compiled and stored in the database as a schema object.

 Syntax:
 ```